 Can I put my cheque in the mail and wait for the strike to be over?
 No. Documents or payments that need to be submitted to the City should NOT be put in the mail during the labour disruption.

 What if I’ve already put my cheque in the mail?
 Contact your financial institution and ask them to put a “Stop Payment” on the cheque.
 If you prefer to pay by cheque, you can do so in person at City Hall or leave a cheque in the James Street after-hours drop box.
+Please note, residents who opt to do this should notify Citizens First to ensure your original cheque is not cashed and can be mailed back to you once the strike has ended.

 How will I submit a water meter reading?
 Most of the City’s meter readings are collected through our automated meter reading system and do not require water meter reading cards.
 Those accounts that receive water meter reading cards, the cards will not be mailed during the Canada Post strike.
 A reading may be entered through our website by visiting stcatharines.ca/Water.
 Estimated readings will be used to generate water bills for accounts where water meter reading cards are normally mailed, and no reading has been provided.